pimcore/pimcore/doc/User_Documentation/01_Objects/02_CSV_Import/README.md

 ## Save & Share

 Allows you to describe your configuration.
-A saved configuration can be loaded and reused at a later time.
+A configuration can be saved and reused at a later time.
 Moreover, a saved configuration can be shared with other users or roles.
+For admins it is also possible to share the configuration globally.
 Note that you will still be owner.

 ## Load Configuration